Interested in a summer job or internship at Camp Brosius?

 To be considered for the children's program director, evening program coordinator, waterfront director, adult program coordinator, or assistant director positions, you must be at least 21 years old prior to beginning your position, have a valid drivers license and pass IU's motor vehicle records check.

 In addition, Camp Brosius staff are considered to be seasonal/temporary hourly employees of Indiana University.
 As a counselor, you are expected to adhere to conduct standards and policies outlined in the Hourly Staff Policy Guide.
 Counselors are limited to working fewer than forty hours per week.

-We invite you to join our team by completing and submitting the application (PDF form) to firstname.lastname@example.org.
-If you wish to be considered for an assistant director position, you should also e-mail a resume and cover letter to email@example.com.
+We invite you to join our team by completing and submitting this application.
+If you wish to be considered for an assistant director position, you should also e-mail a resume and cover letter to firstname.lastname@example.org.